laveez/laveez.github.io/_pages/home.md

 modified: 2020-03-30
 ---

-I am an Information Technology student at [University of Jyväskylä](https://www.jyu.fi/en) and a Full Stack Software Developer currently working at [Pinja](https://www.pinja.com/en/).
+I am a Information Technology student at [University of Jyväskylä](https://www.jyu.fi/en) and a Full Stack Software Developer currently working at [Pinja](https://www.pinja.com/en/).
 My professional passion is in Information security & Offensive security though in free time I also enjoy working with various technologies, Hifi equipment and cars.

 <!-- Include the library. -->
 <script